 Damages in an Alabama Wrongful Death Claim

 Because the damages that are recovered in a wrongful death lawsuit are not considered part of the decedent’s estate, they will not be distributed according to the deceased person’s will or trust.
-What happens instead is that they are distributed based on the intestate laws, as if the deceased passed away with no will.
-This means that even some family members who may not be named in a will may actually be entitled to a portion of money recovered in a wrongful death lawsuit.
+What happens instead is that they are distributed based on the intestate laws as if the deceased passed away with no will.
+This means that even some family members who may not be named in a will may actually be entitled to a portion of the money recovered in a wrongful death lawsuit.

 Alabama is rather unique in its wrongful death law, which is covered under Alabama Code Title 6.
 Civil Practice §6-5-410.
 Most other states allow the family to recover compensatory damages in a wrongful death lawsuit, which would include medical bills, funeral and burial costs, and any other losses that are a result of the family member’s unexpected death.
 However, in Alabama, the law only allows for an award of punitive damages.